-To compose or frame your shot, you need to look through your viewfinder or LCD to see what your camera sees.
+To compose {or frame} your shot, you need to look through your viewfinder to see what your camera sees.
 Then you deliberately place your subject somewhere in the shot.
 It takes more thought than snapping the picture.
-While there are many composition rules (all of which may be broken), there is one that doesn’t take a huge amount of thought and humans are programmed to love.
+While there are many composition rules (all of which may be broken), there is one rule that doesn’t take a huge amount of thought or planning.

 (The rest of the photo was to be empty space, but my younger son ran into the frame as I was taking the picture.
 It was a happy accident because it gave the shot a counterpoint and balanced it out a bit.)